MicrosoftDocs/well-architected/well-architected/saas-isv/resource-organization.md

 - **Evaluate regions that are optimized for production.** Some Azure regions offer more services than others.
 To view available services in each region, see [Products available by region](https://azure.microsoft.com/explore/global-infrastructure/products-by-region/).

     Also, many Azure regions support [availability zones](/azure/reliability/availability-zones-overview), which are an important part of a resiliency strategy.
-You should use regions with availability zones, and you should deploy production components into multiple availability zones.
+You should use regions that have availability zones, and you should deploy production components into multiple availability zones.

     To learn more about how to use regions and availability zones, see [RE:05 Recommendations for using availability zones and regions](../reliability/regions-availability-zones.md).
 If you work with a Microsoft representative, let them know your resource needs so they can ensure that your regions are ready for your workload.